 Macromolecular Chemistry: The Second Century

-The Spring 2020 National Meeting has been canceled due to COVID-19.
+The Spring 2020 National Meeting has been postponed to Spring 2021.

 In 1917, Hermann Staudinger presented his “macromolecular hypothesis” in a lecture on rubber to the Swiss Chemical Society.
 In 1920, he published “Über Polymerisation”, Ber.
 Deutsch.
 Chem.
 Ges.
 1920, 53, 1073.
 Credited with the term “macromolecules”, he received the Nobel Prize in Chemistry in 1953.